n64-tools/cmake-demo-rom/README.md

 # cmake-demo-rom
 Generates a ROM built with CMake
-This uses the https://github.com/DragonMinded/libdragon/tree/trunk/examples/vtest rom as a sample.
+This uses the https://github.com/DragonMinded/libdragon/tree/trunk/examples/vtest (as of 2023-01-01) rom as a sample.

 ## Building
 Although there have been improvements, the latest libdragon does not (yet) support CMake out the box.